Blooym/xlm/README.md

 This means that XIVLauncher was unable to find a secure way to store your passwords.
 This is usually because you don't have a secrets manager like GNOME Keyring or KDE Wallet installed on your system.
 It's recommended you install a recognised and well known secrets manager to solve this problem.

-If you still run into this issue even with a secrets manager installed on your system you'll want to use the fallback file storage provider offered by XIVLauncher; You can tell XLM to ask XIVLauncher to enable this by running the `install-steam-tool` command again and including the following flag: `--extra-launch-args="--use-fallback-secret-provider"`.
+If you still run into this issue even with a secrets manager installed on your system, use the fallback file storage provider offered by XIVLauncher; You can tell XLM to ask XIVLauncher to enable this by running the `install-steam-tool` command again and including the following flag: `--extra-launch-args="--use-fallback-secret-provider"`.